Dance

 Mo 09:00-10:00We 09:00-10:00Section/Call Number

-Caroline FerminThis course is designed for movers with little or no experience with dance, or who are unfamiliar with modern dance styles.
+Caroline FerminThis course is designed for movers with some experience with dance, or who are unfamiliar with modern dance styles.
 It is intended to introduce modern dance techniques, terminology, and historical context, as well as improve anatomical and spatial awareness, and foster physical confidence moving to music.
 Students of this course will also cultivate comfort with watching, interpreting, and discussing modern dance.
+Love of dance is not a prerequisite, but is definitely a goal.

 Course Number